DeegC/monty_hall_paradox/README.md

   end
 ```

 It randomly selects a door until it finds an appropriate door.
-Note that--as stated by the problem--*Monty never opens the winning door*.
-If the game allowed Monty to occasionally open the winning door then the outcomes would be different.
+Note that--as stated by the problem--**Monty never opens the winning door**.
+If the game allowed Monty to occasionally open the winning door then the outcomes would be different (we'll discuss that later).

 The second area to inspect is the logic that determins if the contestant should switch: